root-project/root/interpreter/llvm/src/docs/CommandGuide/llvm-cov.rst

 .. option:: -show-line-counts

  Show the execution counts for each line.
-This is enabled by default, unless another ``-show`` option is used.
+Defaults to true, unless another ``-show`` option is used.

 .. option:: -show-expansions

  Expand inclusions, such as preprocessor macros or textual inclusions, inline in the display of the source file.
+Defaults to false.

 .. option:: -show-instantiations

  For source regions that are instantiated multiple times, such as templates in ``C++``, show each instantiation separately as well as the combined summary.
+ Defaults to true.

 .. option:: -show-regions

  Show the execution counts for each region by displaying a caret that points to the character where the region starts.
+Defaults to false.

 .. option:: -show-line-counts-or-regions

  Show the execution counts for each line if there is only one region on the line, but show the individual regions if there are multiple on the line.
+ Defaults to false.

-.. option:: -use-color[=VALUE]
+.. option:: -use-color

  Enable or disable color output.
 By default this is autodetected.

-.. option:: -arch=<name>
+.. option:: -arch=[*NAMES*]

- If the covered binary is a universal binary, select the architecture to use.
+ Specify a list of architectures such that the Nth entry in the list corresponds to the Nth specified binary.
+If the covered object is a universal binary, this specifies the architecture to use.
 It is an error to specify an architecture that is not included in the universal binary or to use an architecture that does not match a non-universal binary.

 .. option:: -name=<NAME>

  Show code coverage only for functions with the given name.

+.. option:: -name-whitelist=<FILE>

+ Show code coverage only for functions listed in the given file.
+Each line in the file should start with `whitelist_fun:`, immediately followed by the name of the function to accept.
+This name can be a wildcard expression.

 .. option:: -name-regex=<PATTERN>

  Show code coverage only for functions that match the given regular expression.

+.. option:: -ignore-filename-regex=<PATTERN>

+ Skip source code files with file paths that match the given regular expression.

 .. option:: -format=<FORMAT>